 - Replacing windshield wipers if they’re leaving streaks or gaps

-- And checking the tread on your tires to see if they’re too worn (try the penny test or quarter test, as explained by Goodyear)
+- Check the tread on your tires to see if they’re too worn

 Connect with Direct Auto Insurance